NiloofarESF1996/Detection_of_Gravitational_Waves/README.md

 ## Methodology

-### 1. Data Simulation
+### 1. Data Simulation with PyCBC
+We used the **[PyCBC](https://pycbc.org/)** package to simulate gravitational waveforms from non-spinning binary black hole mergers.
+PyCBC is an open-source software package designed for the analysis of gravitational waves, and it provides tools for:

+- Generating gravitational wave signals from astrophysical sources (like binary black holes).
+- Filtering noisy data to search for gravitational wave signals.
+- Performing parameter estimation and waveform modeling.

-- **2000 samples** of gravitational wave time-series were simulated, each representing a non-spinning binary black hole coalescing event.
+Using PyCBC, we simulated 2000 samples of gravitational wave time-series data, representing binary black hole coalescence, and generated an equal number of noise samples to balance the dataset.
-- **Systematic noise** was also simulated for 2000 samples, creating a balanced dataset for classification.

 ### 2. Topological Data Analysis (TDA)
 - **Sliding Window Embedding**: We employed the sliding window method to convert the 1-dimensional time series into higher-dimensional feature spaces.